dreadpon/godot_spatial_gardener/reference/TUTORIAL_QUICK_START.md

 ## Final steps

 In Spatial Gardener you can paint with several plant types simultaneously.
 Deselect trees, select bushes with grass and paint them.
+If you can't see your grass, temporarily disable `LOD Kill Distance` by setting it to -1.

 ![t_pt1_034_select_bush_grass_painting](https://i.postimg.cc/sXNDKVFq/t-pt1-034-select-bush-grass-painting.jpg)